mujju-212/docuchain-project/README.md

-# 🔗 DocuChain - Blockchain Document Management System
+# 🔗 DocuChain - Blockchain Document Upload & Sharing Platform

-A secure, decentralized document management system built with Flask, Web3.js, and MetaMask integration.
-DocuChain allows users to upload documents to IPFS, verify them on the Sepolia blockchain, and manage access permissions through smart contracts.
+A secure, decentralized document upload and sharing platform built with Flask, Web3.js, and MetaMask integration.
+DocuChain allows users to upload documents to IPFS, verify them on the Sepolia blockchain, and share them with other users through smart contracts.

 ## ✨ Features